rmshaffer/stoq-compiler/README.md

 If you use or refer to this project in any publication, please cite the corresponding paper:

-> Ryan Shaffer, Hang Ren, Emiliia Dyrenkova, Christopher G. Yale, Daniel S. Lobser, Ashlyn D. Burch, Matthew N. H. Chow, Melissa C. Revelle, Susan M. Clark, Hartmut Häffner. _Efficient verification of continuously-parameterized quantum gates._ [arXiv:2205.13074](https://arxiv.org/abs/2205.13074) (2022).
+> Ryan Shaffer, Hang Ren, Emiliia Dyrenkova, Christopher G. Yale, Daniel S. Lobser, Ashlyn D. Burch, Matthew N. H. Chow, Melissa C. Revelle, Susan M. Clark, Hartmut Häffner. _Sample-efficient verification of continuously-parameterized quantum gates for small quantum processors._ [Quantum 7, 997](https://doi.org/10.22331/q-2023-05-04-997) (2023).

 Please note that this repository [contains the data and code](./paper) used to generate each of the figures in the above-mentioned paper.